What exactly do I mean by healthy?

 A smaller amount of seeds and nuts like macadamias, pecans, almonds, sunflower seeds, sesame seeds (and sesame seed paste), pepitas, linseeds… It’s sad that there are so many nut allergies around that you need to be a bit careful about nuts in school lunches.
 Swapping lunch food may not mean your kids have the nutritionally balanced lunch you carefully constructed, but they will have a psychologically balanced approach to food!
 Seeds and nuts are dense nutrient sources, but also high in calories, so kids and very active people can eat more, while those (like me) who do too much sedentary work need to go a bit easy.

 A smaller amount of dense protein from lean meat, chicken, fish, eggs, low fat dairy products, tofu, and beans.
-There’s good ethical arguments for a vegan diet, at least when you consider the way most animal-based foods are produced.
+There’s good ethical arguments for a vegan diet if you aren’t raising your own meat animals, at least when you consider the way most animal-based foods are produced commercially.
 But as far as healthy is concerned, it’s hard to get past the benefits of meat, eggs, and fish as concentrated sources of nutrients.
-Finding ethical sources is too hard for every day though, not when there are so many good legume-based recipes.
+Finding ethical sources is too hard, (and often expensive), for every day though, and there’s lots of vegetable and bean and legume sources of protein too.

-A smaller amount of low fat dairy foods and a tiny amount of full fat butter and yellow cheese.
-Butter and cheese are only really healthy for the pychological benefits of enjoying food!
-But for women and kids in particular, dairy foods like low fat milk, yoghurt, cottage cheese, ricotta, and fetta are such a good source of calcium that if you exclude them, you have to actually think about whether you’re getting enough.
-You shouldn’t eat much butter or margarine – both are high in saturated fat – so for the tiny quantities we are talking about, you might as well go for the taste.
-Butter is, moreover, a good source of some fatty acids and a decent source of fat soluble vitamins A, D and E, which besides everything else are good for immune systems, bone density, and sun damaged skin (like mine!).
+A smaller amount of dairy foods and a tiny amount of full fat butter and yellow cheese.
+For women and kids in particular, dairy foods like low fat milk, yoghurt, cottage cheese, ricotta, and fetta are such a good source of calcium that if you exclude them, you have to actually think about whether you’re getting enough.
+Butter high in saturated fat but it is also a good source of some fatty acids and a decent source of fat soluble vitamins A, D and E, which besides everything else are good for immune systems, bone density, and sun damaged skin (like mine!).

 Sugar and honey: